 The natural result of expansion or contraction of hardwood material when exposed to uncontrolled climates.

 Various methods, using hand tools or machinery, create chatter marks and other markings on hardwood to create a time-worn visual.
 Distressing is created on laminate and vinyl floors using embossing technology.

 Eased or beveled edges and/or ends help hide minor irregularities, such as slightly irregular subfloors.
 Usually preferred over “square edges,” this treatment is present either as a 2-sided or 4-sided bevel on various plank and tile collections.
 However, square edges make seams less visible, and with hardwood can make a refinishing process a little easier.

 Embossed in Register (or In-Register Embossing)

 An embossing (stamping) process that produces texture which actually follows the pattern in the design image on a non-natural product, such as vinyl.
 This technology adds ultimate realism to achieve the look and texture of a natural wood or stone material.
-Examples are Beauflor’s Boardwalk collection and Metroflor’s Engage Genesis 2000XL.
+For example, Beauflor’s Boardwalk collection.